RORB

 Symptoms

-Because the RORB gene is important in the development and function of brain cells, many people who have RORB-related syndrome have:
+Because the RORB gene is important for brain activity, many people who have RORB-related syndrome have:

 • Developmental delay, or intellectual disability, or both